8kristy/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+# Troubleshooting

+If you experience problems when changing between running on Docker and locally (e.g. flask/pytest not found errors):
+- Delete `.venv` folder
+- Run poetry install (if you're running locally - if you get errors inside Docker don't run this)

 # Running the tests

 To run all tests, simply run `poetry run pytest` from the terminal in the root folder. (`poetry run pytest <path\to\file>` to run tests in that file, `poetry run pytest <path\to\file> -k '<test_name>'` to run 1 specific test)